Hassanbhb/BookTrade/README.md

 # BookTrade
-a simple book trading club
+A simple book trading club

-this app is not working any more.
+Where users can trade digital books.

-I do not recommend using code from this repo, it's outdated, and full of bugs.
+This app is not maintained.